 Basic vaccinations we recommended for backyard horses in our area:

-Eastern & Western Encephalomyelitis (EEE/WEE): Encephalomyelitis is caused by a virus, which is transmitted by mosquitos.
+Eastern & Western Encephalomyelitis (EEE/WEE): Encephalomyelitis is caused by a virus, which is transmitted by mosquitoes.
 The virus causes inflammation of the brain and spinal cord.
 The vaccine is very effective against the disease.
 In our area we recommend vaccinating annually.

-West Nile Virus (WNV): West Nile virus is also transmitted by mosquitos.
+West Nile Virus (WNV): West Nile virus is also transmitted by mosquitoes.
 The virus causes inflammation of the brain and spinal cord.
 Because of our mosquito season we recommend annual vaccination in the spring.
 Horses that travel to Florida should be boostered 2 weeks before traveling.

 Additional vaccinations that may be recommended for some show horses, boarding stables and those who travel: